PaperCutSoftware/CustomSynAndAuthentication/README.md

 The custom authentication and sync plugin is designed to replace user directory integration in PaperCut MF/NG for customers who cannot use the existing AD and LDAP integration support.

+Maintaining external user accounts and groups via the custom plugin is often easier than managing internal users and groups via the web services API.

+To understand the difference between internal and external users please read [this](InternalVsExternalUsers.md).

 For an overview please refer to the
 [Custom user directory information providers](https://www.papercut.com/support/resources/manuals/ng-mf/common/topics/customize-user-provider.html) section in PaperCut MF/NG manual.